joshbrew/gptdocwriter/README.md

 # Set the API key for OpenAI services
 gptdocwriter --apiKey sk-abcdefg

-# Generate documentation for specific files and crawl others
+# Generate documentation for specific files before crawling extensions in the order they appear
 gptdocwriter --initialFiles utils.js,gptdocument.js

 # Exclude files or directories from being documented